Byzantine diplomacy: Principles and methods

 The fact that Byzantium in its dealings with the barbarians generally preferred diplomacy to war is not surprising.
 For the East Romans, faced with the ever-present necessity of having to battle on two fronts — in the east against Persians, Arabs and Turks, in the north against the Slavs and the steppe nomads — knew from personal experience how expensive war is both in money and manpower.
-The Byzantines were skilled at using diplomacy as a weapon of war.
+As such, the Byzantines were willing to pay tribute and bribes to foreign nations in order to dissuade them from invading the empire or breaking the peace between the nations.The Byzantines were skilled at using diplomacy as a weapon of war.
 If the Bulgars threatened, subsidies could be given to the Kievan Rus.
 A Rus threat could be countered by subsidies to the Patzinaks.
 If the Patzinaks proved troublesome, the Cumans or Uzès could be contacted.
 There was always someone to the enemy’s rear in a position to appreciate the emperor's largesse.

 This strategy could be seen in practice during the Rus Prince Svyatoslav's invasion of Bulgaria in 967, during which the emperor John Tzimiskes manipulated the Rus, Bulgars, Patzinaks, Magyars, and Avars individually against each other, ultimately weakening and neutralizing such groups who were previously threats to Constantinople.

 Another innovative principle of Byzantine diplomacy was effective interference in the internal affairs of other states.
 In 1282, Michael VIII sponsored a revolt in Sicily against Charles of Anjou called the Sicilian Vespers.
 Emperor Heraclius once intercepted a message from Persian rival Khosrau II which ordered the execution of a general.
 Heraclius added 400 names to the message and diverted the messenger, provoking a rebellion by those on the list.
 The emperor maintained a stable of pretenders to almost every foreign throne.
 These could be given funds and released to wreak havoc if their homeland threatened attack.